|

 Back at the house, we

-pretty fun, but the most fun of the evening was had after the parents
+was pretty fun, but the most fun of the evening was had after the

-were in bed and Ramsey and I split a bottle of Jack Daniels on the roof.
+parents were in bed and Ramsey and I split a bottle of Jack Daniels on

-The stars were out and very visible, and we could see the lights from
+the roof.
+The stars were out and very visible, and we could see the

-villages twinkling all through the valleys below.
-We had typical late
+lights from villages twinkling all through the valleys below.
+We

-night conversation – mostly business at first (how we planned to get
+had typical late night conversation – mostly business at first (how we

-rich,) then why we couldn’t find the right girl (or why Ramsey wanted to
+planned to get rich,) then why we couldn’t find the right girl (or why

 June 8,